BuildOnViction/docs/docs/general/faq.md

 !!! quote "How do I UnVote?"
     If you do not want to support a masternode you voted for, you can unvote it by clicking the ‘Unvote’ button on the masternode's page and enter the amount of TOMO you wish to unvote.

-	After unvoting, your TOMO are still locked in the smart contract for 48 hours (96 epochs) before you are able to withdraw.
+	After unvoting, your TOMO are still locked in the smart contract for 96 epochs (approx. 48 hours) before you are able to withdraw.
 	When the lockup period is finished you need to click the ‘Withdraw’ button and the coins will appear again on your wallet.

 !!! quote "How to withdraw after unvoting?"
-    After unvoting, you need to wait until your TOMO is unlocked from the smart contract (96 epochs or 48 hours).
+    After unvoting, you need to wait until your TOMO is unlocked from the smart contract (96 epochs, approx. 48 hours).
 	Then you can go to TomoMaster and click the 'Withdraw' button in your account page (the three vertical dots on the top-right) and choose which withdrawal you want to receive back your TOMO.

 	Note that you might see multiple withdrawals on your account page if you made multiple unvotes previously.